PPBDS/tutorial.helpers/vignettes/instructions.md

 <!-- Not sure about this paragraph -->
 To make additions to a tutorial package, follow the [set up guide](https://ppbds.github.io/primer/set-up.html) to fork/download a copy of of the package.
 Press "Install and Restart" from the "Build" tab to ensure that you have the latest copy installed.
 (You should not do `remotes::install_github("the-tutorial-package")` since that gets the version from Github.
 You want the version from your computer so that you get any changes you make.)

 Tutorials themselves live in a directory within `inst/tutorials` in whichever package you are working on.
-We recommend that this directory name be a combination of a prefix number (which indicate the week/chapter with which a tutorial is associated and/or the order in which to do it) and a name, which corresponds to the `id'` of the tutorial.
+We recommend that this directory name be a combination of a prefix number (which indicate the week/chapter with which a tutorial is associated and/or the order in which to do it) and a name, which corresponds to the `id` of the tutorial.
 Within each directory is a `tutorial.Rmd` file and, sometimes, other material like an `images` and `data` directory.
 The prefix number determines the order in which tutorials appear in the Tutorial pane.

 To create a new tutorial, use `File -> New File -> R Markdown...`.
 Choose the "From Template" option and then select "Helper Tutorial."
 Follow the instructions.